mobileben/cpprestsdk-wiki/Make-a-contribution-and-report-issues.md

 ### Using the product and providing feedback

 Using the APIs, asking and answering questions, reporting bugs and making feature requests are critical parts of the project community.
 User feedback is crucial for improving the quality of the products and shaping further development.
-In order to become familiar with the functionality you can download the pre-compiled binaries or sync the source code from CodePlex and compile locally.
+In order to become familiar with the functionality you can download the pre-compiled binaries or sync the source code from github and compile locally.
 Once you become familiar with the functionality you can report bugs or request new features.
 <a name="questions"></a>

 ### Report bugs and request features

-Issues and feature requests are submitted through the project's [issue tracker](../issues) section on CodePlex.
+Issues and feature requests are submitted through the project's [issue tracker](../issues) section on github.
 Please use the following guidelines when you submit issues and feature requests:

 *   Make sure the issue is not already reported by searching through the list of issues
 *   Provide a detailed description of the issue including the following information: